adickison/freebsd-quarterly/2019q2/freebsdfndation.md

 * Represented FreeBSD at HKOSCON
 * Attended the Berlin FreeBSD Developers Summit
 * Presented at 2019 Comcast Labs Connect Open Source Conference
-* Sponsored, Presented and represented FreeBSD at RootConf 2019 in Bangalore, India
+* Sponsored, presented and represented FreeBSD at RootConf 2019 in Bangalore, India
 * Committed to attend OSCON, and All Things Open
 * Committed to sponsor and help organize a Bay Area Developers Summit
 * Provided FreeBSD advocacy material
-* Provided travel grants to FreeBSD contributors to attend many of the above events.
+* Provided travel grants to FreeBSD contributors to attend many of the above events

 We continued producing FreeBSD advocacy material to help people promote FreeBSD around the world.